AWS S3 Tables: turn big data into insights in one click

 Data engineer personaStrategic lead persona

-Millions wasted on custom infrastructure and integration with query engines, while no native way to keep structured data up-to-date.
+I mapped the user journey into phases to surface the highest-friction tasks, guiding the team to align on priorities to act on.
+The user journey shows that millions are wasted on custom infrastructure and integration with query engines, while no native way to keep structured data up-to-date.

 JTBD Framework